zxteloiv/quiver2jekyll/README.md

 Also you have some new limitations.

 - Markdown in Quiver is restricted to Kramdown syntax only, although Quiver support many dialects of markdown.
 Otherwise GitHub Pages will note render your note correctly.
+Here are some examples:
+    - no \`\`\` but only \~\~\~ to mean fenced code
+    - inline formula must also be written inside double dollar signs
+    - spare an empty line before every fenced code and maybe other structures
 - Maybe in the future Quiver will have more cell types or richer format in cells types it already has.
 Exporting tools may bring the risk to delay.

 ### Usage